-Developmental Pathways, Inc. and Youth Housing Colorado are organized as Colorado nonprofit corporations and have been recognized by the Internal Revenue Service (IRS) as exempt from federal income taxes under Section 501(a) of the Internal Revenue Code, qualify for the charitable contribution deduction, and have been determined not to be private foundations.
-Each entity annually is required to file a Return of Organization Exempt from Income Tax (Form 990) with the IRS.
-In addition, the entities are subject to income tax on net income that is derived from business activities that are unrelated to their exempt purposes.
+Developmental Pathways, Inc. is organized as a Colorado nonprofit corporation and has been recognized by the Internal Revenue Service (IRS) as exempt from federal income taxes under Section 501(a) of the Internal Revenue Code, qualifies for the charitable contribution deduction, and has been determined not to be a private foundation.
+The entity annually is required to file a Return of Organization Exempt from Income Tax (Form 990) with the IRS.
+In addition, the entity is subject to income tax on net income that is derived from business activities that are unrelated to their exempt purposes.
 We have determined we are not subject to unrelated business income tax and have not filed an Exempt Organization Business Income Tax Return (Form 990-T) with the IRS.
-YHC has filed its final report with the IRS upon dissolution.

-We believe that each entity has appropriate support for any tax positions taken affecting its annual filing requirements, and as such, does not have any uncertain tax positions that are material to the financial statements.
-The Organization would recognize future accrued interest and penalties related to unrecognized tax benefits and liabilities in income tax expense if such interest and penalties are incurred.
+We believe that we have appropriate support for any tax positions taken affecting our annual filing requirements, and as such, do not have any uncertain tax positions that are material to the financial statements.
+We would recognize future accrued interest and penalties related to unrecognized tax benefits and liabilities in income tax expense if such interest and penalties are incurred.